CivIcenia/CivIcenia.github.io/content/gov/constitution.md

 ### I.A.5 Secretary of Commerce
 #### I.A.5.a General Overview of the Position
-The Icenian Government shall have a Secreatry of Commerce.
+The Icenian Government shall have a Secretary of Commerce.
 The Secretary of Commerce is responsible for shops within Icenia, as well as national shops abroad.
-The Secretry of Economy shall oversee and track exchanges within Icenia, and be responsible for publicizing current shop and trade information.
+The Secretry of Commerce shall oversee and track exchanges within Icenia, and be responsible for publicizing current shop and trade information.

 #### I.A.5.b Requirements of the Position
 The Secretary of Commerce is appointed by the current Secretary of State